-Pre-primary

-Westport room enrollment includes five (5) children from the Roo room and eight children from the Trolley room will move to the young pre-primary class (Westport classroom) for one year.
+Pre-primary Westport room enrollment includes five (5) children from the Roo room and eight children from the Trolley room will move to the young pre-primary class (Westport classroom) for one year.
 This classroom is a group size of fourteen children with two co-teachers.
 The Westport room children stay together with their teachers for one year in the Westport Room.
-Then, in the following fall, some of the children transition to the Zoo room for a two year preschool loop and some children transition to the Plaza room and one in the Royal room.
+Then, in the following fall, some of the children transition to the Zoo room for a two-year preschool loop and some children transition to the Plaza room for a two-year loop between the Plaza and Royal Room.
+Spending one year in the Plaza room and one in the Royal room.
 Both the Plaza/Royal room loop and the Zoo room have the same curriculum and assessment for preschool and pre-k children.

 Plaza/Royal room loop enrollment includes the three oldest children from the Roo room and all of the Westport room children.
 The Plaza room and the Royal room has a group size of 17 children with two co-teachers.
 The children and teachers spend one year together in the Plaza room and one year together in the Royal room.
-At the end of the Plaza/Royal loop children who are not transitioning on to Kindergarten will spend their last Pre-K year in the Zoo Room.
+At the end of the Plaza/Royal loop children who are not transitioning on to kindergarten will spend their last Pre-K year in the Zoo Room.

 Zoo room loop is made up of preschool children, who transition from the Westport room, Royal room and from the community.
-The Zoo room has a group size of twenty children with two co-teachers.
+The Zoo room has a group size of twenty children with two coteachers.
 It is an identical loop as the Plaza / Royal room however the children and teachers stay in the same classroom for two years.